 All Kobo ereaders have OverDrive baked-in, meaning anyone with a public library membership in countries where there is support can borrow ebooks from their local library.
 Most public libraries in the UK and Australia now allow members to borrow ebooks, saving you plenty of money in the long term on purchasing books.

-That said, Amazon does offer a subscription service called Prime Reading – available for free to all Amazon Prime members.
+That said, the ability to borrow library books is also available on Kindles, but support is extremely limited and is only available to users in the US for now.
+However, Kindle users can take advantage of Amazon's Prime Reading service – available for free to all Amazon Prime members.
 There's over a thousand titles to choose from, but you won't own the books you read via the Prime Reading service.

-If you're keen on owning all the books you read, then the Kindle Store usually has way more titles on offer than the Kobo Store – primarily due to Amazon's self-publishing platform – but Kobo's Super Points system allows you to save points you earn on purchases for later use.
+If you're keen on owning all the books you read, then the Kindle Store usually has way more titles on offer than the Kobo Store – primarily due to Amazon's self-publishing platform – but Kobo's Super Points system allows you to save points you earn on purchases for later use (note that these points do have an expiration date).

 Kobos, on the other hand, will support most file types – with the exception of Amazon's own .azw of course.
-You'll even be able to read PDFs, comics and graphic novels on your Kobo device.
+You'll even be able to read PDFs, text files, comics and graphic novels on your Kobo device, just to name a few.

 While the Kobo Store has a large number of audiobooks, you can't listen to them on any of the company's ereaders – not even the expensive Forma.
 For that, you'll need to download the Kobo app on your smartphone or tablet.